markusfleck/PARENT_GPU/README.md

     bash run.sh

 inside your shell.
-The configurational entropy output using the MIST approximation is contained in "output/{name_of_your_protein}.txt".
+The configurational entropy output using the maximum information spanning tree (MIST) approximation is contained in "output/{name_of_your_protein}_MIST.txt".

-If you run the code for testing purposes without any modifications, the calculation should take something like 2-5 minutes.
+If you run the code for testing purposes only without any modifications, the calculation should take something like 2-5 minutes.
 The resulting values at the end of the files should match those in "test_system/sample_output".